 Sec.
-4.02.
-City Attorney.
+43.02.
+City Attorney Legal Officer.

-The City Manager shall recommend the appointment of a City Attorney, subject to advice and confirmation by the City Council.
+The City Manager shall recommend the appointment of a City Attorney, subject to confirmation by the City Council.
 The City Attorney will be supervised by the City Manager in consultation with the City Council.
-The City Attorney shall serve as chief legal advisor to the Council and all City departments, offices and agencies; shall represent the city in all legal proceedings and shall perform any other duties prescribed by state law, by this Charter or by ordinance.
+There shall be a legal officer of the City appointed by the City Council.
+The City Attorney legal officer shall serve as chief legal advisor to the Council and all City departments, offices and agencies; shall represent the city in all legal proceedings and shall perform any other duties prescribed by state law, by this Charter or by ordinance.
 The City Attorney must be an attorney licensed by the State of South Dakota.

 Sec.
-4.03.
+43.03.
 Copying of Public Records.

 Any officer or public servant required to keep or preserve any record, document, or other instrument which is subject to disclosure pursuant to the provisions of SDCL 1-27-1 shall keep the records open to inspection and copying by any person during normal business hours.
-A reasonable fee established by the City Manager may be charged for copying public records.
+A reasonable fee established by the City Manager may be charged for copying the-public records.

-ARTICLE V. FINANCIAL PROCEDURES
+ARTICLE IV.
+FINANCIAL PROCEDURES

 Sec.
-5.01.
+54.01.
 Fiscal Year.